 The constitutional governance of the UK is falling behind in a world that is changing ever faster.
 Increasing powers granted to successive Prime Ministers have proved unbalanced; insufficient to speed the pace of reform, overly draconian in unilateral powers.
 Major constitutional reform, a drastic revision of the checks and balances of power, is long overdue (witness the Brexit fiasco).
 My proposals are outlined in A Radical Liberal Constitution.
-Among other things I propose; Three Principles of a Liberal Society from which everything springs, Monarchy no longer automatically inherited, hereditary honours restored but decoupled from power, a new third House of Parliament to give the revised Monarchy a more considered exercise of power, the Church of England disestablished, greater bottom-up citizen and Local Government powers to counterbalance Parliament's top-down governance, and the Supervote electoral system (a form of single transferable vote).
+Among other things I propose; recognising the above Three Principles of a Liberal Society from which everything springs, Monarchy no longer automatically inherited, hereditary honours restored to a limited extent but decoupled from power, a new third House of Parliament to restore to the revised Monarchy a modest and more considered exercise of real power, the Church of England to be disestablished, greater bottom-up citizen and Local Government powers to counterbalance Parliament's top-down governance, and the Supervote electoral system (a form of single transferable vote).

 In order to reduce the opportunities for abuse of power, transparency is essential.
 All official records and supporting documents must be made publicly available without charge, except where privacy or security factors intrude, in which case redacted records must be made public and the justification for redaction also publicly recorded.
 All official public records, supporting documents and public meetings must be made freely available on the Internet.
 This applies to all channels of governance, at national and local levels.

-The right of the individual to privacy and anonymity must not be compromised> Indeed, where it has been eroded it should be restored.
-No human rights or immediate needs should be witheld because the individual chooses to withold their name.
-However privileges granted by the State (such as permission to drive a motor vehicle on the public highway) may not be forthcoming.
+The right of the individual to privacy and anonymity must not be compromised.
+Indeed, where it has been eroded it should be restored.
+No human rights or immediate needs should be witheld because the individual chooses to withold their name or address or nationality.
+However privileges granted by the State (such as permission to drive a motor vehicle on the public highway, or to enter this country) may not be forthcoming.

 A radical reform of the relationship between national and local government and their citizens is outlined in my radical Liberal constitution.
 Key to it is the sovereignty of the people at the appropriate local level and the subservience of centralised institutions: the higher-tier Councils will become collective services under the control of the next tier down.
 Greater freedoms to deliver local services will be accompanied by greater responsibilities and greater accountability.
 Capping will be abolished, and in its place local tax rises will be open to community challenge.
 The role of the National Association of Local Councils (NALC) will be strengthened to reflect its position as their representative to central government.

-Where central Government lays an obligation on a Local Authority but fails to provide adequate funding, the Local Authority may raise funds as they see fit, subject to challenge by a public meeting.
+Where central Government lays an obligation on a Local Authority but fails to provide adequate funding, the Local Authority may raise finance as they see fit, subject to challenge by a public meeting.